Mozu/grunt-mozu-appdev-sync/README.md

 The application key of the application, theme, or extension you are working on in Developer Center.

 #### options.context
-Type: 'Object'
+Type: `Object`
 **Required**

 A context object to use to create a [Mozu Node SDK](https://github.com/mozu/mozu-node-sdk) client.
-It must contain an application key (different from the working key, this key is connected to your developer sync app that you have created and installed), a shared secret, a developer account ID, developer account login credentials, and a URL indicating the Mozu "home pod" environment to connect to.
+It should include:
+ - `developerAccountId`: a developer account ID.
+You can see your developer account ID in the Mozu Launchpad when you select which Dev Center to login to.
+This is required.
+ - `developerAccount`: an object representing your user login.
+Unless you are supplying this information at the command line as described below, this is required.
+It should be an object with an `emailAddress` property containing your user email, as shown above.
+You can also supply a `password` here to avoid being prompted, but be careful not to put a plaintext password in your Gruntfile.
+You could, for instance, use `process.env` to assign the value of an environment variable.
+ - `baseUrl`: a URL representing the Mozu environment.
+Unless you have special access to an internal preproduction Mozu environment, you don't need to provide this.

 #### options.noStoreAuth
 Type: `Boolean`